IzumiSatoshi/Few-Shot-Patch-Based-Training/README.md

 ### pip installs

-(venv don't work atm because of the subprocess things, if you find a fix please do a pull request)
+(venv don't work atm (probably because of the subprocess things), if you find a fix please do a pull request)

 ```
 pip install opencv-python